pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/retainOnDelete.md

 The `retainOnDelete` resource option marks a resource to be retained.
 If a resource is retained then when Pulumi deletes or replaces the resource it will not call through to the resource provider's `Delete` method.
+As a result, the resource will not be deleted from the backing cloud provider, but will be removed from the Pulumi state.

 This option can be used for shared resources that other stacks might be making use of.